 You may be able to avoid erection problems related to anxiety and stress by taking a more relaxed approach to sex.
 Talk to your partner about your problems and concerns.
 Sexual intimacy is a form of communication.
 If you and your partner talk about sex, it will help reduce your stress and anxiety.
 And you may become more relaxed.

 Erections may gradually become more difficult to get and keep as you get older.
 But foreplay—erotic stimulation before intercourse—and the right environment can help increase your ability to have an erection, regardless of your age.

-Here are some other things you can do that may reduce your risk for erection problems:
+Here are some other things you can do that may reduce your risk for erection problems.

-- Limit alcohol .
 Even small amounts of alcohol can cause erection problems.

-- Manage high blood pressure and high cholesterol.
 This can help lower your risk of hardening of the arteries (atherosclerosis).

 Medicines that can help produce an erection may be used to treat erection problems that are caused by blood vessel (vascular), hormonal, nervous system, or psychological problems.
-They also may be used along with counseling to treat erection problems that have psychological causes.
+The medicines also may be used with counseling.
+Together, they can treat erection problems that have psychological causes.

 Commonly used oral medicines include:

 Other medicines that may be used include:

 Hormones and other medicines may be prescribed if you have low testosterone or high prolactin levels.